Skip to main content

 /config Persist across sessions

 The keywords ultrathink and think hard have had no functional effect since v2.0.67.
-Adaptive thinking is active by default on Opus 4.6.
+Adaptive thinking is active by default on Opus 4.6 and 4.7.

 Golden Rule